Mortalitas/GShade/README.md

 A comprehensive **Quick Reference** which includes tutorials for GShade can be found [here](https://drive.google.com/file/d/1YKbxcVDPwJkSzkFB9I0ERGsQEHvoh3P9).

+The official public **Discord** focused around virtual photography using GShade can be found [here](https://www.discord.gg/CH9bMvDfQk).

 For preset creators looking to distribute their work independently, an **easily customizable preset installer** written in C# can be found [here](https://github.com/Mortalitas/GShade-Preset-Installer).